Business

 Credits 3.0

-Participants will develop skills in English fundamentals with an emphasis on language usage.
-Intensive study on grammar, punctuation, capitalization, spelling, word usage, and sentence structure.
-Also, participants will develop skills in writing business documents with emphasis on e-mails, letters, memos, reports, and other business documents.
+This course will develop student skills in English fundamentals with an emphasis on language usage.
+This course includes an intensive study on grammar, punctuation, capitalization, spelling, word usage, and sentence structure.
+Students will also develop skills in writing business documents, with an emphasis on e-mails, letters, memos, reports, and presentations.

 BUS 119: Office Finance